 The required slot type is boot-mbr-switch.
-The device to be specified is expected to be the root device.
+The device to be specified is expected to be the underlying block device.
 The boot partitions are derived by the definition of the values region-start and region-size.
-Both values have to be set in integer decimal bytes and can be postfixed with K/M/G/T.
+Both values have to be set in integer decimal bytes and can be post-fixed with K/M/G/T.

-A system.conf could look like this:
+A system.conf section could look like this: